Dec 05, 2025

 A Smarter Way to Add Capacity

 Electricity demand keeps rising.
-Electric vehicles, renewables, data centers—all need more power moved around.
 Many old transmission lines are already running near their limits.
-Building brand-new corridors takes forever and costs a fortune.
+Building brand-new corridors is both time-consuming and costly.
 People fight them every step of the way.
 That’s where reconductoring with high-temperature low-sag (HTLS) conductors like TACSR comes in.
 It’s a fast, practical fix.

-TACSR (Thermal Alloy Conductor Steel Reinforced) and similar HTLS types—like the TDDL cable series that uses fully annealed aluminum around an Invar core—can boost a line’s capacity by 50–100% or more.
+TACSR (Thermal Alloy Conductor Steel Reinforced) and similar HTLS types—like the TDDL cable series that use thermal-resistant aluminum alloy strands over an Invar core—can boost a line’s capacity by 50–100% or more.
 They do it on the same towers and the same land.
 No new steel structures.
 No new rights-of-way.
 TACSR simply lets existing lines carry a lot more power every single day—not just in emergencies.

 Why TACSR Matters Long-Term